 3. Market Capitalization Comparison

 5. Comparison Of Ratio of R&D Spending to Sales

 Beyond Meat’s Research and Development Spending

-Let’s first explore the company’s quarterly R&D expenditure and the ratio of R&D to revenue which is shown in the chart above.
+Let’s first explore the company’s quarterly R&D expenditure which is shown in the chart above.

-According to the chart, Beyond Meat’s quarterly research and development expenses were seen trending higher from 2019 to 2020, reaching as much as $6 million in 2Q 2020.
+According to the chart, Beyond Meat’s quarterly research and development expenses were seen steadily trending higher from fiscal 2019 to fiscal 2021, reaching nearly $16 million as of 1Q 2021.

-Year over year, the Q2 2020 R&D spending represents a growth rate of roughly 40%.
+Year over year, Beyond Meat’s Q1 2021 R&D spending represents a growth rate of more than 100%.

 Beyond Meat’s Market Capitalization Comparison